jrivets/log4g/README.md

 ### Appender
 log4g allows configurations when logging message will be sent to multiple destinations.
 The component which is plugged to log4g and implements a destination specific is called _Appender_.
 From log4g perspective every _appender_ implements `log4g.Appender` interface.
 Different _appenders_ can have different configurations based on the implementation specific.
 An _appender_ can be associated with multiple _Logger Contexts_ to have an ability to receive logging messages from different _loggers_.

 _Appender_ is uniquely named structure, it means at a moment of time there could be only one appender instance with a certain name.
 Every _appender_ belongs to a specific appender type, which is identified by name. log4g allows to have many _appenders_ with the same type configured.
 In default configuration there are 2 types of appenders allowed - `log4g/consoleAppender` and `log4g/fileAppender`.
-Users can implement their own _appenders_ for a destination specific, register them in log4g, and make LogEvents be sent to them by providing appropriate configuration.
+Users can implement their own _appenders_ for a destination specific, register them in log4g, and make Events be sent to them by providing appropriate configuration.

 ### Log4g Configuration
 log4g initialized in default configuration, so to start to use developers just can receive a _logger_ and starts to send messages into it: